 Believe it or not, student loans can actually be beneficial!
-If managed properly, student loans can have a positive affect on your credit score and history—showing that you’re a responsible borrower.
-However, if mismanaged, student loans can be detrimental to your score.
+If managed properly, student loans can end up positively affecting your credit score and history—showing that you’re a responsible borrower.
+However, if mismanaged, student loans can end up negatively affecting your credit score.
+A negative credit score makes it harder for you to get loans or apply for larger purchases, such as a house, in the future.
 Here’s how to avoid that negativity:

 Missing or Late Payments